Shock Wave in the Beirut Explosion: Theory and Video Analysis: Introduction

 \section{Introduction}

-On August 4, 2020, a catastrophic explosion occurred at the Port of Beirut, resulting in widespread destruction, over 200 fatalities, and thousands of injuries.
+On August 4, 2020, a catastrophic explosion of ammonium nitrate occurred at the Port of Beirut, resulting in widespread destruction, over 200 fatalities, and thousands of injuries \cite{Yammine2023}.
 Before the blast, a fire broke out in a harbor warehouse storing fireworks, so many cameras were trained on the site.
 In addition, vehicles in Lebanon are often equipped with dash cameras.
 As a result, many films surreptitiously captured the explosion and its blast wave.
 They offer an opportunity to determine the dynamics of the wave.

 Two regimes can be distinguished in the evolution of the blast wave: strong and weak.
+The key parameter distingiushing them is the ratio of the shock speed to the ambient sound speed, that is the Mach number of the shock wave $M_{\rm sw}$.
+The dividing value can be taken as \cite{WeiHargather2021} $M_{\rm sw}\simeq 5$.

 Immediately after the explosion follows a strong blast whose propagation is influenced mainly by the inertia of ambient air and not, for example, by pressure or temperature separately.
 In this regime, dimensional analysis relates the radius $R(t)$ of the shock front to the energy $E$ released in the initial explosion at $t=0$,

-where $S(\gamma)$ is of the order of unity and depends on the ratio of specific heats (adiabatic index) $\gamma$ and $\rho_0$ is the density of air.
+where $S(\gamma)$ is of the order of unity and depends on the ratio of specific heats (adiabatic index) $\gamma$; $\rho_0$ is the density of undisturbed air.
 This formula goes back to G.~I.~Taylor's famous estimate of the yield of the Trinity Test\cite{GITaylor,GITaylor2}.
-The same approach was applied to the Beirut explosion in several studies, concluding that the yield was on the order of one kiloton of TNT\cite{Pilger:2021aa, DeweyTNT, Aouad:2021aa}.
 Taylor's approach is carefully described in its historical context in Ref.~[\!\!\citenum{Deakin2011}] and has recently been revisited\cite{mone2024rev}.